gitYourbits/the-manager/README.md

   - B2M5
 - Query Qdrant for each embedding across all relevant KBs.
 - Merge and deduplicate results by chunk.
-- Rerank with LLM for final context selection.

 ### **KB Targeting Logic:**
 | Query Intent | KBs Targeted         | Filtered by user_id? | Why?                                 |